sous-chefs/rvm/README.md

 Attribute   |Description |Default value
 ------------|------------|-------------
-prefix      |**Name attribute:** a prefix string for the wrapper script name. |`nil` ruby_string |A fully qualified RVM ruby string that could contain a gemset.
-See the section *RVM Ruby Strings* for more details.
+prefix      |**Name attribute:** a prefix string for the wrapper script name. |`nil` ruby_string |An RVM Ruby string that could contain a gemset.
 If a gemset is given (for example, `"ruby-1.8.7-p330@awesome"`), then it will be used. |`nil` binary      |A single binary to be wrapped.
 If this attribute is used do not set values for the `binaries` attribute. |`nil` binaries    |A list of binaries to be wrapped.
-If this attribute is used do not set a value for the `binary` attribute. |`nil`
+If this attribute is used do not set a value for the `binary` attribute. |`nil` user        |A users's isolated RVM installation on which to apply an action.
+The default value of `nil` denotes a system-wide RVM installation is being targeted. **Note:** if specified, the user must already exist. |`nil`

 **Note:** only `binary` or `binaries` should be used by themselves (never at the same time).